786 879 8215

 Office hours 7:30am - 4:30pm ET

-Streamers fished on sinking lines seem to be most productive for catching larger-sized fish as well as peacock bass.
+Streamers fished on sinking lines seem to be most productive for catching larger-sized fish including peacock bass.
 Popular streamers include 6-inch (5/0) bi-colored, heavily-dressed bucktails in red/yellow, olive/white, black/white, and orange/black.
-Big Deceivers, Bunnies, Saltwater Zonkers, Clousser Minnows, and other flashy bait-fish imitations all take fish.
+Big Deceivers, Bunnies, Saltwater Zonkers, Clousers Minnows, and other flashy baitfish imitations all take fish.
 All patterns should have generous amounts of matching Flashabou or Crystal Flash.
 Big saltwater poppers are exciting to fish, but can be extremely exhausting to cast and retrieve for prolonged periods.
 Gaines saltwater popper in red/yellow and pearl/olive hold up well and are hard to beat in terms of their 'action' in water.
-'Sliders' are productive in clear water situations.
+'Sliders' are productive in clear-water situations.
 Popovic's 'Silicone Mullet' in olive and white is hard to beat.

 They should be fast action models, because they load sinking lines more efficiently, and they generally have more 'backbone' than softer models.
 Bring at least two fly rods, because they often break under the 'jungle stress'.
-Reels don't need to hold a lot of backing because peacocks don't make long runs, so a smooth strong drag is essential.
-It is recommended that you have a 'heavy' fly rod & reel combination: A stiff/fast action, 9-foot, nine or ten-weight rod (Sage 990-3RPLX) + Scientific Anglers 'System 2- 89' reel.
+Reels don't need to hold a lot of backing because peacocks don't make long runs, but a smooth strong drag is still essential.
+It is recommended that you have a 'heavy' fly rod & reel combination: A stiff/fast-action, 9-foot, nine or ten-weight rod (Sage 990-3RPLX) + Scientific Anglers 'System 2- 89' reel.